 - If you notice anything unusual on your body, schedule an appointment with the doctor.

 - If you have a family history of skin cancer, especially melanoma, get an annual examination by the doctor.
 He or she will be able to diagnose skin cancer if you have it.
 Just remember: catching skin cancer early on can save your life.

 What Should You Do Next?

-If you think you may have skin cancer, then we encourage you to contact our Lawrenceville, GA ENT office, or our Johns Creek/Suwanee, GA ENT doctors.
+If you think you may have skin cancer or facial skin cancer, then we encourage you to contact our Northeast Atlanta Lawrenceville, GA ENT office, Dacula, GA ENT office, or our Johns Creek/Suwanee, GA ENT doctors.
 We can provide a diagnosis and treatment for your condition, so contact us today.